Head Coach: Heidi Luehmann Jaynes

 When Jaynes arrived at Carleton she inherited a program that had won but 10 matches the three seasons prior to her arrival, including a grand total of one MIAC contest.
 She became the winningest coach in Carleton volleyball with a victory at Macalester on Sept.
 17, 2008.
 She owns the highest career winning percentage of any Knight volleyball coach with at least four seasons at Carleton.

 Jaynes previously was the assistant women's volleyball coach for three years at the University of Oklahoma, where her Division I coaching experience followed her own highly successful playing career for the Sooners.
 A four-year starting middle blocker, she was a second-team All-Big Eight selection and team captain in 1995, and was a four-time Academic All-Big Eight honoree.
-Jaynes has coached at the University of Minnesota/Nike Camps and the MVI Elite camps, was the head coach of both the Oklahoma Wind Junior Program in Oklahoma City and the Heidi Luehmann Volleyball Summer Camps in Minnesota and Alaska, and served as a volunteer assistant in athletic marketing and promotions at the University of Oklahoma.
+At OU Jaynes played for and coached with Miles Pabst, who played on and captained the USA Men's National team during the 1960s and 70s.
+In addition to coaching at Carleton, Jaynes has coached club volleyball with the nationally-known Mizuno Northern Lights program, the MVI Elite camp and clinics, and the Hugh McCutcheon camp at the University of Minnesota.

 A graduate of Mabel-Canton High School (Minn.), Jaynes was a Minnesota All-State high school player in both volleyball and basketball.
 She holds an M.B.A. and a B.A. in finance and international business from Oklahoma.

 Jaynes, who also serves as Carleton's Associate Athletics Director and Senior Women's Administrator, lives in Dundas with her husband, Andy and their daughters Sydney and Teagan.

 Assistant Coach Aaron Chaput